Azzinoth/VisualNodeSystem/README.md

 - **JSON Serialization**: The library provides functionalities to serialize/deserialize the node data to/from JSON format.

-- **Macro for Child Node Creation**: The library includes a system for creating child nodes with macros, which enables JSON serialization of custom nodes.
+- **Node Factory For Child Node Creation**: The library includes a system for creating child nodes using node factory, which enables JSON serialization of custom nodes.

 - **Custom Context Menus**: The library supports the integration of custom context menus.